 As shown in Fig. 8, the answers to the question of Oriental or Western are all around the median of 4 except for Group 2.
 This indicates that the subject did not identify whether Oriental or Western for the artworks in these groups, and gave a response near the middle.
+Initially, the authors expected that the Sound of Ikebana would be evaluated as "Oriental" because of the overseas evaluation that the artwork contains

-This seems to indicate that at this stage, the art style extracted by AI has not yet reached a level to identify Western or Oriental impression.
+Japanese beauty.
+But so far, such a result was not obtained.
+At the same time, Monetstyle images and Chinese Gongbi-style images were evaluated as intermediate.
+This seems to indicate that at this time, the art style extracted by AI has not yet reached a level to identify Western or Oriental impression.